blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 - a.
 Evidence for allegation:They claimed these letters were not found with the rulers
 - b.
 Goals of this Shuboohath: They want to make this religion as religion of Arabs alone and not an universal religion
 - c.
 Response:
 - i.
-Islaam is universal religion 7:158 | 13:28 | Allaah addresses people as “Ya Ayyuhannas or Ya Banee Adam”
+Islaam is universal religion 7:158 | 13:28 | Allaah addresses people as "Ya Ayyuhannas or Ya Banee Adam"
 - ii.
 We have Suhaib from Rome, Bilal from Abyssinia, Salman from Persia
 - iii.
 All of the Seerah books records these letters
 - iv.
 Kisrah of Persia torn out the letter and Allaah torn out his empire by Kisrah being killed by his own son